xaIex/Playlist-Cover-List-SMP/README.md

 Want a Spotify like playlist panel?
 Tired of boring looking tabs?
 Sick of walls of texts?
 Look no further!

-A lightweight Spider Monkey Panel script that adds custom cover art, essential playlist functions, customizable features all in one.
+A lightweight Spider Monkey Panel script that adds custom cover art, essential playlist functions and customizable features all in one.

 <img width="1573" height="1066" alt="image" src="https://github.com/user-attachments/assets/14fa1ee7-655d-426c-8a8f-0c5c9b218bc5" />